WATCH MY VIDEO BELOW

 The downside of things?
 It’s not air-conditioned so wear light clothes.
 It can get loud because they offer free karaoke so make sure to expect a bit of noise!
 But overall, my experience in Eastern Hub was unforgettable.
 Highly recommended.
 Now, stop reading this and plan your next meal with Eastern Hub!

 Like their Facebook page and visit them soon!
+Located at V. Rama Street, Guadalupe (a little after Fooda on the right side).
 Open from 4 PM to 2 AM 🙂

 Here’s a review Charlene made on her Facebook page: